vmsmith/897D/README.md

 * `Hints.md`: Suggestions and guidelines for doing the project.

-* `Rubric.md`: Criteria for getting graded on the project.
+* `Rubric.md`: Criteria for writing the final product.

 * `TeamProjectEx.R`: R code to use as a baseline.